Connor14/SimpleSynth/README.md

 ## About

-I created this project so that I had a simple way to create WAV files out of the MIDI files from the **AbundantMusic.NET** project (https://github.com/Connor14/AbundantMusic.NET).
-As of right now, it just synthesizes audio using a combination of a sine wave and a square wave (`BasicSynth`) or multiple harmonics of a sine wave (`HarmonicSynth`).
-Support for percussion synthesis was recently added to the `BasicSynth` class.
+I created SimpleSynth so that I would have an easy way to create WAV audio files from MIDI files output by the **AbundantMusic.NET** project (https://github.com/Connor14/AbundantMusic.NET).
+I tried to design SimpleSynth with customization and extensibility in mind, so I am hopeful that users of the library will be able to tweak the generated audio to their liking by implementing new `Providers` or by extending `MidiSynth` and implementing new synthesizers.

-Overall, the system can be easily expanded to support more forms of synthesis.
+The included `BasicSynth` synthesizer creates audio using a combination of a sine wave and a square wave and supports basic percussion synthesis.

+## Features

+Beyond synthesizing the notes that make up the harmonies and melodies of MIDI files, SimpleSynth also supports the following:

+* Percussion synthesis
+  * Percussion instruments are generalized into one of four types (bass, snare, crash, ride) and are synthesized as such.
+* Dynamic tempo
+  * MIDI files can contain tempo changes and these changes will be reflected in the final audio output.
+* NoteOn event Velocity interpretation
+  * The Velocity value of a NoteOn MIDI event is used to amplify a note's sound to make it louder or softer when compared to its neighbors.
+The results might be audible in cases where accents are used, for example.

 ## Tools / Libraries